Nixinova/DynaVer/readme.md

 Versions in range `0.*` are Beta versions.
 These versions are relatively stable and should be able to be safely used but with the expectation of having a few bugs.
 Versions in this range are incremented using the regular **Number** format but without changes bumping the **Disruptive** part.
 Versions in this range should now have semantic meaning, following the `0.<Incompatible>.<Compatible>.<Patch>` format.

 Versions after `0.*` (`1.*`, `2.*`, etc) are Release versions.
 These versions are expected to be stable and able to be used without common bugs, and versions have the expectation of having strict semantic meaning, so that a user can declare they want to receive, for example, only `1.6.*` versions, and they should be able to use their software without any incompatible changes breaking it.

-## Promoting
-A version may be promoted from one development phase or to the next or a pre-release to full release at any point, and the new version does not need to match the incrementing criteria applied to release versions.
-For example, 0.7.3 could be followed by 1.00 which may only contain a single bug fix, and 1.1.0-rc3 and 1.1.0 may be the exact same version.